 Poomsae

-Patterns, or Poomsae, are a series of pre-defined moves that create a form with a range of Taekwondo techniques.
+Patterns, or Poomsae, are pre-arranged sequences of movements that create a form with a range of Taekwondo techniques.

 Poomsae initially developed as a way to practice techniques without the need for a partner.
 Drawing from traditional Korean martial arts and Japanese Kata, Poomsae is a key part of modern Taekwondo training.
 A requirement of grading, the pre-arranged patterns offer a chance to explore techniques by simulating defence and attack with imaginary opponents.